InaKrapp/whisper-locally-running/README.md

 ### Running the program as .exe file
 Wisp is now available as a single .exe file for download: [Download Wisp here.](https://github.com/InaKrapp/whisper_locally_light/releases/tag/1.0.0)
 Once downloaded, it can be started by simply clicking on the file.
 The currently released version does not include speaker recognition yet.
+Please note that the exe-version is still in an early experimental stage and may not work as expected.
+It is also likely to be treated as malware by antivirus programs.
+People who wish to try Wisp out currently may find it easier to run the program in python.

 ### Running the program as python file
 Download the repository on your computer (or clone it).
 The system is primarily designed with the use of the 'Sound recordings' (in German: 'Soundaufnahmen') folder in mind, so I suggest you store it there, but it can be anywhere.